Skip to main content

 Dr. Steven takes us through his four top tips on how you can foster and maintain employee connection with your staff in the new normal of remote working

-When I think back on those early weeks of the pandemic, I’m always surprised to realize that I’d never previously had such a rich social life.
-Like many other aspects of our lives today, at that point, ‘socializing’ was done via video and through an endless stream of virtual coffees, happy hours, quizzes, and family gatherings on Zoom.
+When I think back on those early weeks of the pandemic, I’m always surprised to realise that I’d never previously had such a rich social life.
+Like many other aspects of our lives today, at that point, ‘socialising’ was done via video and through an endless stream of virtual coffees, happy hours, quizzes, and family gatherings on Zoom.
 I actually heard from some people for the first time in years!
 I spoke to my mum on the most regular basis since I’d moved to Spain over 17 years ago – “Are you well?” was the preface to most of our conversations.

 Being ‘well’ relies heavily on the social aspect of our lives.
 In fact, social wellbeing is a distinct category in most academic frameworks that focus on mental health.
 Even the World Health Organisation (which has never been as prominent in the public’s consciousness as it is today) counts community contribution as one of its definitions of good mental health.